Master's in Law and Financial Markets

 Instructions for submitting the application (online):

-- Online submission of a simple photocopy of the citizen card or passport (international applicants)
+- Online submission of a simple digital copy of the citizen card or passport (international applicants)

 Fees and Emoluments